 ‘I suggest Olumba should choose his men He knows the boys very well and his judgment should be reliable’.
 It was Wezume, another village elder, who spoke.

-Options:Choose the option nearest in meaning to the underlined.
+Options:Choose the most appropriate option opposite in meaning to the underlined word.